 Unlike divorce, there is no need to file a Complaint with the family court to legally separate from your spouse.
 You and your spouse can simply choose to reside in different homes, and you can formalize agreements to take care of practical elements, such as child custody, visitation, child support, asset distribution, and other similar divorce related issues.

 New Jersey legal separation may be a viable solution for those couples who need some physical separation time but want to leave the door open for possible reconciliation of their relationship.
 If you decide to physically separate from your spouse an agreement can be developed with the assistance of one of our attorneys as to the separation terms but the agreement will not be filed with the court.
 Instead, it will strictly be an agreement between you and your spouse without involving the courts.

 While a healthy break and opportunity to see a marriage counselor may be exactly what you and your partner need, it is important that you do not neglect the protection of your children and financial assets during that time.

 Legal Separation and Your Family

 When you and your spouse agree to live apart, it can be a difficult time for your family.
 In addition to finding a new home, joint household incomes will now need to be utilized to support two separate households.
-If you and your spouse have children, you will need to consider New Jersey child support, child custody, and child visitation issues.
+If you and your spouse have children, you will need to consider child support, child custody, and parenting/visitation time issues.
 How will you share parenting responsibilities?
-How will you meet all of your children's needs—both emotionally and financially?
+How will you meet all of your children’s needs—both emotionally and financially?